call203/development_knowledge/Bigdata/Kafka.md

 - **Kafka Connect** - Predefined interfaces/APIs to connect to existing applications to Kafka.
 Avoids duplication of code.

 ### Event and Log/Topics
-- retain at least the last known value for each message key within the log of data for a single topic partition.
+- Retain at least the last known value for each message key within the log of data for a single topic partition.
 - Logs are **immutable** ( No deletes!! )
 - Topics are **Durable**
 - Topic == orders
 - Configure life time of events, by Time Period, or size of log
 - Any changes ( updates, deletes, etc) => A new Event is created and appended to the Log

 ### Event
 - Something has happened